brendan-ward/pymgl/README.md

-# Maplibre GL Native Static Renderer for Python
+# PyMGL: Maplibre GL Native Static Renderer for Python

 This package provides an interface to `mapblibre-gl-native` to render Mapbox GL styles to PNG images.